MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 The `LeftItems`, `RightItems`, `TopItems`, and `BottomItems` collections are all of type `SwipeItems`.
 The `SwipeItems` class defines the following properties:

 - `Mode`, of type `SwipeMode`, which indicates the effect of a swipe interaction.
 For more information about swipe mode, see [Swipe mode](#swipe-mode).
-- `SwipeBehaviorOnInvoked`, of type `SwipeBehaviorOnInvoked`, which indicates how a `SwipeView` behaves after an item is invoked.
+- `SwipeBehaviorOnInvoked`, of type `SwipeBehaviorOnInvoked`, which indicates how a `SwipeView` behaves after a swipe item is invoked.
 For more information about swipe behavior, see [Swipe behavior](#swipe-behavior).

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.

-Each swipe item is a `SwipeItem` object that's placed in one of the four `SwipeView` directional collections.
+Each swipe item is defined as a `SwipeItem` object that's placed into one of the four `SwipeItems` directional collections.
 The `SwipeItem` class derives from the [`MenuItem`](xref:Xamarin.Forms.MenuItem) class, and adds the following members:

 - A `BackgroundColor` property, of type `Color`, that defines the background color of the swipe item.
 This property is backed by a bindable property.
 - An `Invoked` event, which is fired when the swipe item is executed.